KyriazisChar-bit/Data-Analysis-/README.md

-# 🍷 Wine Data Analysis — Course Portfolio
+# 📊 Data Analysis — Course Portfolio

-A four-part data-analysis pipeline on a wine-production dataset, taking it from raw, messy CSV all the way to tuned machine-learning classifiers.
-Each assignment builds on the one before it.
+A five-assignment journey through the full data-science workflow: from cleaning a raw, broken CSV all the way to training convolutional neural networks.
+Built over one semester, each assignment added a new layer of theory and tooling on top of the last.

 **Institution:** Aristotle University of Thessaloniki (School of Mechanical Engineering, AUTh) **Course:** Data Analysis — 8th Semester